 About 1466/1467, Zoppo moved to Venice, where he continued to work for patrons who favored Paduan style.
 Zoppo drew fresh inspiration from Mantegna, Castagno, and Bartolomeo Vivarini, and from about 1468 to 1471 Zoppo and Giovanni Bellini influenced one another.
 Zoppo's last known paintings show knowledge of works by Antonello da Messina, who visited Venice in 1474-1476.
 Evidently inspired by Jacopo Bellini, Zoppo became the only other northern Italian artist of his time to produce large numbers of finished drawings, some of which may have been privately commissioned.
 More diverse in subject matter than his paintings, Zoppo's drawings further demonstrate his rich artistic culture and inventiveness.
 Zoppo became a resident of Venice in 1471 and died there on 19 February 1478.
 Though changes in prevailing taste soon diminished his reputation, Zoppo's contributions to Venetian painting and book illumination have now been recognized.
-[This is the artist's biography published, or to be published, in the NGA Systematic Catalogue]
+[This is the artist's biography published in the NGA Systematic Catalogue]

 Vasari, Giorgio.
 Le vite de' più eccellenti pittori, scultori ed architetti.
 Edited by Gaetano Milanesi.
 9 vols.
 Florence, 1878: 3:386, 405-407.